 The issue, as presented, is one of inerrancy in inspiration: can you believe that the Bible can contain “errors.”
 Adventists, contrary to even internal belief, don’t truly teach that Scripture is inerrant to the point that no mistakes could be contained within it.
 The matriarch of Adventism, Ellen G. White, suggested taking some caution when defending the words of the Bible.
 She wrote that the writers were “God’s penmen, not His pen… “It is not the words of the Bible that are inspired, but the men that were inspired.
 Inspiration acts not on the man’s words or his expressions but on the man himself, who under the influence of the Holy Ghost is imbued with thoughts.
 The words and thoughts receive the impress of the individual mind.”
 (1 Selected Messages 21.2).
 The Bible, while inspired, is human.

 Mistakes get recorded in Scripture, such as how 1 Samuel 16:10, 11 states that giant-slayer King David was Jesse’s 8th son, while 1 Chronicles 2:15 says he was the 7th.
 Prophets get things wrong sometimes, such as Nathan telling King David that God supports his building God’s Temple, just to have to come back and tell David he was wrong the next day in 2 Samuel 7 and 1 Chronicles 17.

-Accepting that scripture was written by inspired men but “is not God’s mode of thought and expression,” and that those inspired men could potentially mess up a fact or two, the 10 Commandments are an entirely different animal.
+Accepting that scripture was written by inspired men but “is not God’s mode of thought and expression,” and that those inspired men could potentially mess up a fact or two, the Ten Commandments are an entirely different animal.
 The Ten Commandments were spoken aloud and written by the finger of God.
-The one part of the Bible that didn’t need to be filtered through any lenses of humanity first, were the Ten.
+The one part of the Bible that wouldn’t need to be filtered through any lenses of humanity first, were the Ten.
 As such, there should be no translation issues in melding the divine will and the human mind when it comes to them.
 If any part of scripture can be taken at face value for sure, it’s the Ten Commandments.

 When they are given in Exodus, we see the Fourth begin with “Remember the Sabbath Day to keep it holy….For in six days the Lord made heaven and earth, the sea and all that is in them, but rested the seventh day; therefore the Lord blessed the sabbath day and consecrated it.”
-This reference to the Genesis 1 Creation Story as THE reason to “remember the sabbath,” was carved in stone by the hand of God on Mount Sinai.
+This reference to the Genesis 1 Creation Story as THE reason to “remember the sabbath” was carved in stone by the hand of God on Mount Sinai.
 This seems to be God, Himself, verifying the creation account in his Decalogue.

 However, the Bible is much more complicated than that.
 The Ten Commandments in Exodus were given to Moses on the mountain on stone tablets, but about 40 biblical years later in Deuteronomy 5, the Ten Commandments were given again.
-In this second recitation of God’s Ten rules, the fourth commandment is given a little bit differently.
+In this second recitation of God’s ten rules, the fourth commandment is given a little bit differently.
 The Creation Week is no longer the reason to keep the Sabbath, nor is the Sabbath even the thing to remember.
 In Deuteronomy, both the reason to keep Sabbath AND the thing to remember is that God rescued the Israelites from the bondage of Egypt.
 In fact, the Creation Week isn’t mentioned in this second iteration of the Ten Commandments at all.

 Does this mean God is no longer claiming to be the creator in Deuteronomy?
 No, of course not.
 This change has a much more obvious purpose: these Ten Commandments were given to two entirely different sets of people, separated by generations and traumas and the might of Israel’s God needed an update.
 These desert wanderers in Deuteronomy didn’t need a revelation as to how their world came to be.
 Their origins were not perfection and communion with God in the Garden of Eden, but slavery in a foreign land.
 The greatness of their God, that needed to be memorialized each week, was found in his deliverance after hundreds of years of Egyptian captivity.